-Our program brings together researchers and physicians dedicated to improving our understanding of breast cancer in older women.
-In addition to clinical trials for women of all ages, we offer many clinical trials dedicated to older patients designed to
+Our program brings together researchers and physicians dedicated to improving our understanding of breast cancer in older adults.
+In addition to clinical trials for patients of all ages, we offer many clinical trials dedicated to older patients designed

-uncover new details about how breast cancer is different in older women.
+to uncover new details about how breast cancer is different in older people.
 In these trials, we focus on issues that have been under-addressed in this age group.
 Clinicians and researchers are optimistic that this work may help develop more effective,

-personalized care, guiding older women through the challenges of diagnosis, treatment, and survivorship.
+personalized care, guiding older patients through the challenges of diagnosis, treatment, and survivorship.

 Speak to your doctor about your clinical trial options.
 Learn more about clinical trials and whether participating in a clinical trial is right for you.

 A study by the Cancer and Aging Research Group, co-authored by Rachel A. Freedman, MD, MPH, resulted in a new tool to help predict which older breast cancer patients who are about to begin chemotherapy are